What Happens When You Stop Drinking Alcohol: An Honest Look

 The numbers:

-- A bottle of AF wine can contain 8 teaspoons of sugar, exceeding the entire daily recommendation
+• A bottle of AF wine can contain up to 8 teaspoons of sugar, approaching or exceeding the entire daily recommendation

-A 2025 study of healthy young men found troubling results.
-Those drinking 660ml of AF wheat beer daily for four weeks showed increased fasting glucose, insulin, and triglycerides, early markers of type 2 diabetes and cardiovascular disease risk.
+A 2025 study of 44 healthy young men found troubling results at the higher-sugar end.
+Those drinking 660 ml of AF wheat beer daily for four weeks showed increased insulin, C-peptide and fasting glucose — early markers of type 2 diabetes and cardiovascular risk.

 The researchers concluded that calorie and sugar content, not residual alcohol or beneficial polyphenols, drove these unfavourable metabolic changes.

-The good news: pilsner-style AF beers showed better metabolic profiles, actually decreasing cholesterol and LDL without significantly affecting glucose metabolism.
+The good news: in the same trial, pilsner-style AF beers actually decreased cholesterol and LDL without affecting glucose metabolism.
 Style matters.

 Calories Still Count